Chapter 65

 Tao Te Ching (Dao De Jing) by Lao Tzu

-"The ancients who showed their skill in practicing the Tao did so, not to enlighten the people, but rather to make them simple and ignorant.
+"The ancients who showed their skill in practicing the Tao did so, not to enlighten the people,

 The difficulty in governing the people arises from their having much knowledge.